Simultaneous Estimation and Dataset Selection for Transfer Learning in High Dimensions by a Non-convex Penalty: Introduction

-For high-dimensional statistical inference problems, additional assumptions are often imposed on the model parameters, so that consistent estimators can be obtained.
-One typical example is the sparse signal assumption, i.e., assuming the sparsity of model parameters of interest \citep{tibshirani1996regression,fan2001variable,candes2007dantzig}.
-When the parameters of interest arise in the matrix form, an alternative form of regularization would be low-rankness, which has been widely explored/applied in the communities of statistics, computer science and econometrics \citep{zhou2014regularized,fan2019generalized,He2021Vector}.
-In this article, we consider the transfer learning problem under the unified high-dimensional M-estimators framework with decomposable regularization, following the same framework by \cite{negahban2012unified}.
-The superiority is two-fold: first, the transfer learning problem is investigated in the general M-estimators framework such that statistical reasoning is conveyed more clearly; second, the developed theory and method can be directly applied to specific statistical models, see, e.g., the linear regression model in Example \ref{ex-linear-model} and the generalized linear regression model in \ref{ex-glm} below.
+Under the high-dimensional statistics setting where the number of parameters can be much larger than the sample sizes, additional low-dimensional structures are often imposed on the model parameters, in order to avoid curse of dimensionality and derive consistent estimators.
+With the intrinsic low-dimensionality assumption, flourishing regularized (or penalized) convex optimization methods have been proposed to achieve statistically optimal performance within polynomial time.
+One typical example is the sparse signal assumption, i.e., assuming the sparsity of model parameters of interest \citep{tibshirani1996regression,fan2001variable,candes2007dantzig}, which often involves the lasso type penalty.
+When the parameters of interest arise in the matrix form, an alternative model assumption would be low-rankness, which has been widely explored and applied in the communities of statistics, computer science and econometrics \citep{zhou2014regularized,fan2019generalized,He2021Vector}.
+In this article, we follow \cite{negahban2012unified} and work under the high-dimensional M-estimator framework, which includes sparse linear regression and generalized low-rank trace regression models as concrete examples.